 SIBO is an overgrowth of bacteria.
-Hence, it is not advisable to give your dog probiotics if they have SIBO because doing so will only facilitate the growth of bacteria.
+Hence, it is not advisable to give your these if they have SIBO because doing so will only facilitate the growth of bacteria.
 Spore-forming bacteria are a better choice if you think your dog has SIBO.
 They have a protective coating that allows them to stay in their spore form until the surrounding environment is safe, allowing them to travel through the small intestine and eventually reside in the colon.

 Dogs on Antibiotics

 A 2018 study showed that Lactobacillus after antibiotic use resulted in a delay in the recovery of the microbiome, and the recovery didn’t achieve completion compared to a group that was not given the probiotics.
 Experts say that you should give Saccharomyces boulardii and other soil-based probiotics to restore your dog’s microbiome if they have been on antibiotics.